TOP OF PAGE

 Advanced, real-time destination filter by visa required, region, health risk, travel budget, country value, tourist seasons, best weather and activity or sport.

-TRAVEL SAFETY IN NORTH MACEDONIA
+TRAVEL TIPS FOR NORTH MACEDONIA

 An airport shuttle bus, Vardar Express, runs between the airport and the city.
 Buy tickets (100MKD) from the marked arrivals terminal booth.
 The bus leaves half-hourly or hourly, depending on passengers, and stops at several places including the bus/train station and central square